Samsung/ONE/tools/backend_scheduler/README.md

 `Stab` is a tool to schedule backend for each opration using profiled data

-nnpackage with backend configuration will be generated at `./tools/backend_scheduler/nnpkg_sched`
+nnpackage with backend configuration will be created at `./tools/backend_scheduler/nnpkg_sched`

 ## Scheduling Process